Pack These Camping Essentials & Rest Easy…

 How About A Few Non-Essentials

-Why would I put “nonessentials” on this list of basic camping gear?
+Why would I put “nonessentials” on this list of camping essentials?

 Well, because some things are really, really nice to have!

-So I figured I’d toss out of few of my favorite camping nonessentials to wrap things up.
+So here are a few of my favorite camping nonessentials to wrap things up:

 - Dutch oven